I'm going to bet it's an April Fool's joke.

 But anything these two do together has been amazing, and you can make a strong argument that they're the best breweries in Iowa right now.

-While this is a joke, rumor around the area is that Pulpit is in the process of purchasing the large building right next door to them (which was a furniture store that recently went out of business) with the intent to scale up and begin distributing more widely.
+I think there's truth to the rumor of them buying the old furniture building.
+I wouldn't assume a significant increase in output because of it.While this is a joke, rumor around the area is that Pulpit is in the process of purchasing the large building right next door to them (which was a furniture store that recently went out of business) with the intent to scale up and begin distributing more widely.

 If so, it'll be interesting to see if their beers change drastically.
 It's one thing to make every single pastry sour, stout, and milkshake IPA under the sun with local ingredients on a 7 BBL system, but a whole different ballgame if they're going to try and do the same on a larger scale.
 Not saying that their more "traditional" beers aren't great, because they are, I'm just curious to see if it changes their direction.

 It would be slightly surprising if this is true and would be curious to see what changes they'd make if/when they begin distributing.
 They've got to be an absolute money making machine selling out of 4pks of beer for $20-25+ almost weekly, even with their high cost of ingredients.